 How to Use Salt as a Beauty Treatment

-It might surprise you to find out about the many uses and benefits of salt that you can add to your daily beauty routine.
-The fact is that we don’t hear much about salt in advertising, yet there are many hidden benefits to its use that your skin will thank you for.
+The many uses and benefits of salt that you can add to your daily beauty routine might surprise you.
+The fact is that salt has many benefits that your skin will thank you for.
 In this article, we’ll tell you all the things that salt can do for your skin and how to use it to make a fantastic beauty treatment!